linux-system-roles/mssql/README.md

 ##### Configuring SQL Server with TLS Encryption with the Certificate Role

-This example shows how to use the role to set up SQL Server and configure it with TLS encryption using self-signed certificate and key created by the certificate role.
+This example shows how to use the role to configure SQL Server and configure it with TLS encryption using self-signed certificate and key created by the certificate role.

 ```yaml
 - hosts: all